Orbán Bans LGBTIQ+ Marches

 PROPAGANDA LAW

 Hungary is the first country to have imported Russia’s 2013 anti-LGBT propaganda law into the European Union.
-Passed in June 2021, the "Act on stricter actions against paedophile offenders", named to discredit LGBTIQ+ people as paedophiles, outlaws sharing information seen as promoting homosexuality and transidentities with under-18s in advertising, media, schools, bookshops and in family interactions.
+Passed in June 2021, the so-called "Act on stricter actions against paedophile offenders" qualifies LGBTIQ+ people as paedophiles, and outlaws sharing information seen as promoting homosexuality and transidentities with minors in advertising, media, schools, bookshops and in family interactions.

 A ruling is expected in autumn 2025.